clicalmani/tonka/docs/relationship.md

 By defining custom polymorphic types, you can efficiently manage and query related data, making your application more flexible and easier to maintain.
 ## Querying Relations

-Tonka ORM provides powerful methods to query relationships, allowing you to retrieve related data efficiently.
+**Elegant ORM** provides powerful methods to query relationships, allowing you to retrieve related data efficiently.

 ### Eager Loading